BioMedIA/dHCP-release-notes/organisation.md

     2. Mean contrast-to-noise ratio (CNR) for each b-shell, i.e., 400, 1000 and 2600 s/mm2.

-B. All QC metrics are then converted to Z-scores and averaged, to generate a summary QC metric.
+2. All QC metrics are then converted to Z-scores and averaged, to generate a summary QC metric.
 Subject/sessions with a summary Z-score < -2.0 were excluded.